WeblateOrg/weblate/docs/admin/projects.rst

     more details.
 Commit message
-    Message used when committing a translation, see :ref:`markup`, default can be changed by :setting:`DEFAULT_COMMIT_MESSAGE`.
+    Message used when committing a translation, see :ref:`markup`, default can be changed in :setting:`DEFAULT_COMMIT_MESSAGE`.
 Committer name
     Name of the committer used for Weblate commits, the author will always be the real translator.
 On some VCSs this might be not supported.
-Default value can be changed by :setting:`DEFAULT_COMMITER_NAME`.
+Default value can be changed in :setting:`DEFAULT_COMMITER_NAME`.
 Committer e-mail
     Email of committer used for Weblate commits, the author will always be the real translator.
 On some VCSs this might be not supported.
-Default value can be changed by :setting:`DEFAULT_COMMITER_EMAIL`.
+The default value can be changed in :setting:`DEFAULT_COMMITER_EMAIL`.
 Push on commit
     Whether committed changes should be automatically pushed to the upstream repository.
 When enabled, the push is initiated once Weblate commits